couchbase/kv_engine/auditd/README.md

 user is supported.
 For filtering to work the filtering_enabled setting in the auditd configuration file must be set to true.

-In addition the disabled_userids list must contain the userids that are to be filtered out.
+In addition, the disabled_userids list must contain the userids that are to be filtered out.
 The domain must match the "domain" component from a real_userid or effective_userid, and the user must match the "user" component.
 For example given the following: